dataform-co/dataform/content/docs/warehouses/bigquery.md

 You’ll need to create a service account from your Google Cloud Console and assign it permissions to access BigQuery.

 1. Follow <a target="_blank" rel="noopener" href="https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating_a_service_account">these instructions</a> to create a new service account in Google Cloud Console.
 2. Grant the new account the `BigQuery Admin` role.
-(Admin access is required by Dataform so that it can create queries and list tables.)
+(Admin access is required by Dataform so that it can create datasets and list tables.)
 Read
    <a target="_blank" rel="noopener" href="https://cloud.google.com/iam/docs/granting-roles-to-service-accounts#granting_access_to_a_service_account_for_a_resource">this</a> if you need help.
 3. Create a key for your new service account (in JSON format).
 You will upload this file to Dataform.
 Read
    <a target="_blank" rel="noopener" href="https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys">this</a> if you need help.